Privacy and Security

 AI features used in preview, such as chat, image generation, or text analysis, still consume AI credits from your account.

 Every app runs in a secure sandbox with strict boundaries.
-Apps cannot interfere with each other or access unauthorized data, and user data stays in the user's private database.
+Apps cannot interfere with one another, reach into another app's data, or access unauthorized parts of the platform.
+This keeps an issue in one app from affecting your account or the other apps you use.

-Authentication is also handled by the platform, so users sign in once and the platform manages secure sessions and user identity across apps.
+Authentication is handled by the platform.
+Users sign in once, and the platform manages secure sessions and user identity across every app.
+Creators never build or store their own login systems, so there are no app-specific passwords to manage or leak.